 If you have the choice where would you choose – Madrid or Nuremberg?
 In between our long, meandering Camino adventure and our current daily regimen of hiking and scarfing down fresh bread on the island of Tenerife there was an awkward little bubble of time during which we lacked any firm plans.
 Once we booked our flight to the Canary Islands out of Madrid, however, we knew we would finally get our look at that great old city.
 Strangely, despite Madrid being far and away the most common entry and exit point for Spain, not to mention a popular tourist destination in its own right, we had somehow managed to achieve the highly unlikely feat of spending at least one night in roughly 67 different Spanish cities/towns/villages/sketchy huts without yet spending even a single day in Madrid.
 Well, streak over.
 But did we really need a whole week there?
 Our attention spans for cities usually run in the 3-4 night range, unless there is a particularly large list of attractions to check off (i.e. Buenos Aires) or we are looking to intentionally slow the pace (i.e. Prague, Cartagena) or, perhaps, really love the idea of getting lost every time we walk out the door (i.e. Syracuse).
 Madrid fit none of those criteria, and I personally didn’t feel the need to increase our odds of getting stuck sharing a table with Cristiano Ronaldo at a fast food taco place.

 So, where else to go?
 Another of the innumerable Spanish cities we still haven’t seen?
 After 35 of those back-to-back it didn’t seem like a priority.
 So where were some unique European destinations with affordable flights?
 Apparently, Amsterdam, Milan, Frankfurt, Zurich and… Nuremberg, whatever that was.
 We’d already been to the first on two separate occasions, Milan is known more for a cosmopolitan feel and high fashion, neither of which fall in our wheelhouse, Frankfurt, well, I always thought Frankfurt was just one giant airport hub based on how often it pops up in the middle of prospective flight itineraries, and Zurich is expensive.
 And possibly already on our list for next fall.
-Nuremberg is old, large without being unmanageable, has a fascinating Nazi history, and, as it happens, is located a mere 3-hour drive from Prague where we have a couple friends with a car.
+Nuremberg has lots of things to do, is old, large without being unmanageable, has a fascinating Nazi history, and, as it happens, is located a mere 3-hour drive from Prague where we had a couple friends with a car.
 So we chose Nuremberg and, wouldn’t you know it, their car brought them right over, just as planned.

 We enjoyed both places, and in hindsight are smugly content with the choices we made.
 Even if RyanAir did manage to set me off on a whole new set of “ethical” objections thanks to their new policy of intentionally splitting up travel companions in hopes of sucking you into paying for seat upgrades.
 Never!
 I’ll spend the entire flight sitting next to any number of sweaty Real Madrid fans with chronically wet coughs before I’ll give in to this shameless manipulation.
 Does the RyanAir PR department ever have it out with their price algorithm department – are a small percentage of €3.99 seat upgrades worth infuriating a very large percentage of your passengers?
 I wouldn’t think so, but then again, I wouldn’t think it was good business to let me fly from Romania to Greece for €20 either, yet they did so with a smile, so who knows what those shady pricks are really up to.